metamath/lamp-guide/docs/11/index.md

 > Click on the green checkmark or step label for
 > `|- ( 2 + 2 ) = ( 2 + ( 1 + 1 ) )` to toggle the
-> display of its visualization; since it is currently
+> display of its visualization; since it is currently displayed,
-> is currently displayed, this will hide it.
+> this will hide it.

 Let's try out visualization on the statement that uses associativity,